 HDFC gets RBI nod to raise Rs 3,000 cr more in masala bonds

-Having already exhausted a Rs 5,000 crore limit to issue ‘masala bonds’, mortgage major HDFC has said that the Reserve Bank has granted it permission to raise another Rs 3,000 crore from the newly emerging route.
+Having already exhausted a Rs 5,000 crore limit to issue ‘masala bonds’, mortgage major HDFC today said the Reserve Bank has granted it permission to raise another Rs 3,000 crore from the newly emerging route.

 “We have approval from the RBI to raise more money.
 I think, we have approval for Rs 3,000 crores.
-But, we will wait and watch,” its vice chairman and chief executive Keki Mistry told reporters.
+But, we will wait and watch,” its vice chairman and chief executive Keki Mistry told reporters here.

 The rate of interest for the fund raising was 8.3 per cent in the first tranche, which came down till 7.25 per cent for the last one, he said, conceding that developments like the Fed rate hike and commentary about similar actions in the future make it a difficult route.